 Osteoporosis is defined operationally on the level of bone mass, measured as BMD.
 Two thresholds of BMD have been defined by the World Health Organization, on the basis of the relationship of fracture risk to BMD.
 ‘Osteoporosis’ denotes a value for BMD that is 2.5 SDs or more below the young adult mean value for women (T-score equal to or less than –2.5).
 ‘Severe’ or ‘established’ osteoporosis denotes osteoporosis as defined above in the presence of one or more documented fragility fractures [5].

-The World Health Organization and the International Osteoporosis Foundation recommend that the reference technology for the diagnosis of osteoporosis is dualenergy X-ray absorptiometry (DXA) applied to the femoral neck.
+The World Health Organization and the International Osteoporosis Foundation recommend that the reference technology for the diagnosis of osteoporosis is dual-energy X-ray absorptiometry (DXA) applied to the femoral neck.
 The femoral neck is the preferred site because of its higher predictive value for fracture risk [19,20]; (Evidence level 1a).
 The spine is not a suitable site for diagnosis in older people because of the high prevalence of degenerative changes, which artefactually increase the BMD value; however, it is the preferred site for assessing response to treatment [21].
 The normal reference range in men and women is that derived from the NHANES survey for Caucasian women age 20-29 years [20].
 The writing group endorses these recommendations (Grade C recommendation).
 Other sites and validated technologies may be used in clinical practice but it should be recognised that the significance of a given T-score differs between sites and technologies [22]; (Grade B recommendation).

 Femoral neck and total hip T-scores calculated from two-dimensional projections of quantitative computed tomography (QCT) data are equivalent to the corresponding DXA-derived T-scores used for the diagnosis of osteoporosis [21, 23].